axem-solutions/example/docs/cli_usage.md

     docker network create gdb-net

 In the next step, you need to start the GDB server with access to this gdb-net.

+!!! warning

+    The Nucleo board must be connected before starting the axemsolutions/stlink_org container.

-Use this command:
+Run this command:

     docker run -it --privileged --rm --network=gdb-net axemsolutions/stlink_org